A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$

-Murakami and Ohtsuki have shown that the Alexander polynomial is an $R$-matrix invariant associated with representations $V(t)$ of unrolled restricted quantum $\mathfrak{sl}_2$ at a fourth root of unity.
-In this context, the highest weight $t\in\mathbb{C}^\times$ of the representation determines the polynomial variable.
-For any semisimple Lie algebra $\mathfrak{g}$ of rank $n$, we extend their construction to a link invariant $\Delta_{\mathfrak{g}}$, which takes values in $n$-variable Laurent polynomials.
-The focus of this paper is the case $\g=\slthree$.
-For any knot $K$, evaluating $\Delta_{\mathfrak{sl}_3}$ at ${t_1=1}$, ${t_2=1}$, or ${t_2= it_1^{-1}}$ recovers the Alexander polynomial of $K$.
-This is not obvious from an examination of the $R$-matrix, as the $R$-matrix evaluated at these parameters does not satisfy the Alexander-Conway skein relation.
-We tabulate $\Delta_{\mathfrak{sl}_3}$ for all knots up to seven crossings along with various other examples.
-In particular, it distinguishes the Kinoshita-Terasaka knot and Conway knot mutant pair and is nontrivial on the Whitehead double of the trefoil.
+\Abstract{One construction of the Alexander polynomial is as a quantum invariant associated with representations of restricted quantum $\mathfrak{sl}_2$ at a fourth root of unity.
+We generalize this construction to define a link invariant $\Delta_{\mathfrak{g}}$ for any semisimple Lie algebra $\mathfrak{g}$ of rank $n$, taking values in $n$-variable Laurent polynomials.
+Focusing on the case $\mathfrak{g}=\mathfrak{sl}_3$, we establish a direct relation between $\Delta_{\mathfrak{sl}_3}$ and the Alexander polynomial.
+We show that certain parameter evaluations of $\Delta_{\mathfrak{sl}_3}$ recover the Alexander polynomial on knots, despite the $R$-matrix not satisfying the Alexander--Conway skein relation at these points.
+We tabulate $\Delta_{\mathfrak{sl}_3}$ for all knots up to seven crossings and various other examples, including the Kinoshita--Terasaka knot and Conway knot mutant pair which are distinguished by this invariant.}